Iwi eye back-country stations in bid to lift Māori jab rate

 Moana Ellis, Local Democracy reporter

-A mobile Covid-19 team in Rangitīkei will head into back-block farm stations in the drive to close the vaccination gap for Māori as the country braces for Omicron.
+A mobile Covid-19 team in Rangitīkei will head to back-block farm stations in the drive to close the vaccination gap for Māori as the country braces for Omicron.

-The iwi collective Te Ranga Tupua is using local vaccination data to focus its 15-week rapid response rollout on the least vaccinated areas of Whanganui, South Taranaki, the Waimarino and Rangitīkei.
+Iwi collective Te Ranga Tupua is using local vaccination data to focus its 15-week rapid response rollout on the least vaccinated areas of Whanganui, South Taranaki, Waimarino and Rangitīkei.

 Some parts of rural Rangitīkei have been flagged as areas of concern.